swiftlang/swift-evolution/proposals/nnnn-freestanding-macros.md

 ### Expression macros

 As previously noted, expression macros are one form of freestanding macro.
-As such, we revise the definition of the `ExpressionMacro` protocol provided in [SE-0382 "Expression macros"](https://github.com/apple/swift-evolution/blob/main/proposals/0382-expression-macros.md)  by making it refine `FreestandingMacro`:
+[SE-0382 "Expression macros"](https://github.com/apple/swift-evolution/blob/main/proposals/0382-expression-macros.md)  already introduced the `FreestandingMacro` protocol and the `ExpressionMacro` protocol that inherits from it:

 ```swift
 protocol ExpressionMacro: FreestandingMacro {